List of longest NFL field goals: Unofficial records

+Preseason

 Field goals attempted in preseason games are not counted in the NFL's official record books, as is standard for NFL policy on statistics and records.
 In a preseason NFL game between the Denver Broncos and the Seattle Seahawks on August 29, 2002, Ola Kimrin kicked a 65-yard field goal, two yards longer than the NFL record that stood at that time.
 In another preseason NFL game between the Dallas Cowboys and the Las Vegas Raiders on August 17, 2024, Brandon Aubrey kicked a 66-yard field goal, matching the record length of the time.
 On August 9, 2025, in a Week 1 preseason game, Jacksonville Jaguars kicker Cam Little kicked a 70-yard field goal against the Pittsburgh Steelers, making it the longest recorded field goal in an organized game (the previous longest field goal was college kicker Ove Johansson's 69-yard kick in 1976).
-This came after the NFL approved the "K–ball rule" allowing kickers to bring their own broken-in footballs rather than having to break it in before the game; no evidence exists that such a rule change has or will have any impact on field goal range.
+This came after the NFL approved the "K–ball rule" allowing kickers to bring their own broken-in footballs rather than having to break it in before the game.
+On August 22, 2026, Kansas City Chiefs kicker Harrison Butker kicked a 69-yard field goal to close out the first half of a preseason game against the Tampa Bay Buccaneers.